ezrosent/frawk/info/performance.md

 END { print accum; }
 ```

-> Note: Where the `+0`s ensure we are always performing a numeric comparison.
-In
+> Note: the `+0`s ensure we are always performing a numeric comparison.
+In Awk
-> Awk this is unnecessary if all instances of column $4 and column $5 are
+> this is unnecessary if all instances of column $4 and column $5 are numeric;
-> numeric; in frawk this is required: max will perform a lexicographic
+> in frawk this is required: max will perform a lexicographic comparison instead
-> comparison instead of a numeric one without the explicit conversion.
+> of a numeric one without the explicit conversion.

 But I have to preprocess the data to run Awk on it, as Awk doesn't properly
 support quoted CSV fields by default.
 Supposing I didn't want to do that, the
-next thing I'd reach for is to write a short script in Python:
+next thing I'd reach for is a short script in Python:
 ```
 import csv
 import sys